danteliew6/tap-meteor-assessment/README.md

 ```

 ### 2. Create the Test DB Schema inside your MySQL DB.
+As flask does not automatically create a DB schema for you, please create the schema manually.

 ### 3. Open a terminal in the home directory and enter the line below to run the unit tests
 ```